remarkjs/remark-lint/packages/remark-lint-table-pipe-alignment/readme.md

 in different places.
-You can pass a `stringLength` function to `remark-gfm`, to align better for your use case, in which case this rule must be turned off.
+You can pass a `stringLength` function to `remark-gfm`, to align better for your use case, in which case this rule must be configured with the same `stringLength`.

 ## Examples